 In order to identify the species from which the droppings originated the DNA is first extracted and cleaned before PCR amplification and sequencing of a segment of the mitochondrial gene, cytochrome c oxidase I (COI).
 This information is then compared to a reference database containing DNA sequence information known species and thus enables the bat species to be determined.

-The list price of each kit containing enough consumables to take 4 separate samples is £15 and each analysis is £45 (standard service) or £60 (fast track).
+The list price of each kit containing enough consumables to take 4 separate samples is £15 and each analysis is £45 (standard service - 10 working days) or £60 (fast track - 5 working days).
 All prices are ex VAT.